FREQUENTLY ASKED QUESTIONS

 • FON is using a single IRB as is frequently being done for efficiency.
 All centers will need to rely on the CCHMC IRB.
 Care Centers will review the initial IRB and then use the CCHMC IRB for review.
 If your site has questions or concerns with this process, please reach out to the CCHMC regulatory coordinator who will work with you and your site’s specific requirements.

-• Given the overlapping missions and close partnership of these two networks, the leadership teams of both FON and NPC-QIC have decided that the networks will enhance collaboration and work towards becoming one organization to create a lifespan registry for single ventricle patients.
-The timing and Care Center participation requirements will be among the many details that will be thoughtfully considered in the months ahead as a more robust plan is developed.
+• In July 2025, FON and NPC-QIC will merge and transition to become the Single Ventricle Outcomes NEtwork (SV-ONE).
+Given the overlapping missions and close partnership of these two networks, the leadership teams of both FON and NPC-QIC have decided that the networks will enhance collaboration and work towards becoming one organization to create a lifespan registry for single ventricle patients.

 • FON's initial focus is to launch the registry to enable enrollment and data collection as soon as possible.
 The current scope of work with our registry development partner includes developing a plan to link FON with other registries.
 FON's IRB protocol, informed consent, and data use agreement all support linking data with other registries to enhance the value of the information collected.
 There will be many details to address with each participating center and the other datasets, however, and we expect this process to take several years to implement.